Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_1.md

    - Use default settings if you're unsure.

 3. **Complete Installation:** Once the installation is complete, Git should be ready to use.

+By following the provided instructions, you have successfully installed Git on both Linux and Windows platforms.